 - Stay indoors on dry, windy days.
 The best time to go outside is after a good rain, which helps clear pollen from the air.

-- Delegate lawn mowing, weed pulling and other gardening chores that stir up allergens.
+- Avoid lawn mowing, weed pulling and other gardening chores that stir up allergens.

 - Remove clothes you've worn outside and shower to rinse pollen from your skin and hair.

 - Don't hang laundry outside — pollen can stick to sheets and towels.

 - Wear a face mask if you do outside chores.

 Seasonal allergy signs and symptoms can flare up when there's a lot of pollen in the air.
 These steps can help you reduce your exposure:

 - Check your local TV or radio station, your local newspaper, or the internet for pollen forecasts and current pollen levels.

 - If high pollen counts are forecasted, start taking allergy medications before your symptoms start.